bitcoin-core/bitcoincore.org/CONTRIBUTING.md

 Notice the remaining fields are left untranslated, however in Transifiex, you must copy these fields as translations (without actually translating them).

+### Important note

+Please be careful when translating Markdown formatting, this must be exact (including spaces).
+Markdown titles require a space after the header tags, e.g. `## Title`.

 Please note that [translations.yml](https://github.com/bitcoin-core/website/blob/gh-pages/_data/translations.yml) and [navigation.yml](https://github.com/bitcoin-core/website/blob/gh-pages/_data/navigation.yml) should be translated and submitted as normal pull-requests because they are not compatible with Transifex at this time.

 ## License